When the TPD regulations came into effect in May 2016, this caused a big shakeup in the way e-liquids would be able to be sold.

 How to Mix

-If you would like to find out about the short fill e-liquids we have available then please feel free to click here and this will take you directly to our short fill e-liquid web page.
+If you would like to find out about the short fill e-liquids we have available then please feel free to click on the following link and this will take you directly to our short fill e-liquid web page.

 Please also remember our customer services team are always on had to answer any questions you may have or offer advice on a nice flavour to try so why not pop them an email on email@example.com or give them a call on 0203 475 4885